-St. Pete Beach is a place that we hold dear.
-We visited there many times when we first moved to Florida.
+Updated January 2, 2022.
+St. Pete Beach is experiencing very low red tide conditions in January and it is improving.
+Check conditions before you visit.
+We visited St. Pete many times when we first moved to Florida and love it.
 Driving over the sparkling Sunshine Skyway bridge to this Gulf beach is always a pleasure.

 St. Pete Beach is just south of Clearwater Beach, Indian Rocks Beach and Madeira Beach on the Gulf of Mexico.
+It was not affected by Hurricane Ian 2022.
 It shares the same beautiful sand and water qualities, but has a different vibe.
 We used to live in the Ellenton/Bradenton area so it was often faster to drive to St. Pete Beach then try to get to Anna Maria Island.
 We often visited the City of St. Petersburg to eat lunch with a view of Tampa Bay.
 Our favorite bakery is also there.

 St. Pete Beach Sand

 Like Clearwater Beach, the sand is white and as soft as powder.
 There are some small shells that children will enjoy searching for, but nothing like Sanibel Island.
 This is the kind of beautiful sand that you get on most of the Gulf of Mexico beaches.
 The only beach locations that might have whiter sand are Siesta Key and Destin Beach.